bitrise-io/devcenter/_articles/en/api/adding-and-managing-apps.md

 - apps
 - api
 - ssh
-summary: 'Set up new apps on Bitrise with the API: add the app, generate SSH keys, and set up the app''s initial configuration.'
+description: 'Set up new apps on Bitrise with the API: add the app, generate SSH keys, and set up the app''s initial configuration.'
 menu:
   api-main: